AstarNetwork/astar-docs/docs/learn/interoperability/xcm/integration/hrmp.md

 ### Opening an HRMP Channel

 After testing on Rococo, we will begin the process of opening the HRMP channel, and if necessary, will also initiate the process adding the XCM asset.
-Read more about adding XCM assets [here](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/xcm/xcm-integration/xcm-asset-registration).
+Read more about adding XCM assets (link unavailable, to be updated).